GWeindel/hmp/README.md

 ![png](README_files/README_7_1.png)

-### Recovering number of sources as well as actual by-trial variation
+### Recovering number of stages as well as actual by-trial variation

-To compare the by-trial duration of bumps that we will estimate later on we first recover the actual number of sources used in the simulation as well as the actual by-trial variation in the onset of the bumps.
-Again with a typical dataset you wouldn't need that part as you ignore the ground truth
+To compare the by-trial duration of bumps that we will estimate later on we first recover the actual number of stages or sources used in the simulation as well as the actual by-trial variation in the onset of the bumps.
+Again with a typical dataset you wouldn't need that part as you ignore the ground truth.

 ```python